-Breathtaking architecture, serenity, beer gardens, Münch’ner humor and the Alps in the back – what could be better than to experience the special atmosphere of the most beautiful city in southern Germany?
-Truly not much, that’s why we’re so excited to be there this weekend – for the next stop of our summer trade show marathon – at TrendSet.
-Come by and visit us at the booth and beforehand, let yourself be inspired by our #awalkthrough of the city.
+Breathtaking architecture, serenity, beer gardens, Münch’ner humour and the Alps in the back – what could be better than to experience the special atmosphere of the most beautiful city in southern Germany?
+Truly not much, that’s why we’re so excited to have extended our Munich series for our new City & Regions collection.
+Put this beautiful city on top of your travel destination list, and let yourself be inspired by our #awalkthrough of the city.

 Alone from the sight of the Frauenkirche and the view over the rooftops of the city, one can absolutely understand the love from the cover picture of @samooljubav, which the inhabitants of Munich feel for their city.